lukeogg/ubuntu-dev/readme.md

 ## Prerequisites
 Requires Terraform v0.13.7.
 Use (tfenv)[https://github.com/tfutils/tfenv] for installation.

+If you're working with an M1 Mac laptop, try installing Terraform v1.0.11.

 ## Creation
-Edit the `terraform.tfvars` file and adjust owner and instance_type values.
+Edit the `terraform.tfvars` file and adjust owner, instance_type and iam_instance_profile values.

 To install apply the terraform files.
 This will generate a key pair and create the machine.